 How did PPE use change during the pandemic?

 The PPE supply shortages from the COVID-19 demand caused communities to pivot from conventional usage to contingency and crisis capacity strategies to optimize their PPE inventories.
-Emergency Use Authorizations (EUAs) were employed that allowed for usage of equipment like KN95 masks and open-backed gowns that would normally not be considered appropriate PPE in healthcare facilities.
+Emergency Use Authorizations (EUAs) were employed that allowed for usage of equipment that would normally not be considered appropriate PPE in healthcare facilities.
 Additionally, EUAs were issued to enable communities to use PPE decontamination systems to cleanse single-use PPE to allow for multiple uses.

 What are the benefits of conventional strategy PPE use?